-Soldiers’ Effects to Ann Maria Bristo – mother, Clara Louise Bristo – sister, Harry Hannard Bristo & Thomas Albert Bristo – brothers.
+Soldiers’ Effects to Ann Maria Bristo – mother, Clara Louise Bristo – sister, Harry Hannard Bristo, John Arthur Bristo & Thomas Albert Bristo – brothers.

 Suffolk Regiment, 2nd Battalion:

-The British army was at retreat but at La Cateau it was decided to make a stand.
-For many troops exhausted from there march from La Harve followed by the battle and retreat from Mons orders were given to dig in, heavy guns brought forward in an almost a Napoleonic stand against the advancing Germans.
+The British army was at retreat but at Le Cateau it was decided to make a stand.
+For many troops exhausted from there march from Le Harve followed by the battle and retreat from Mons orders were given to dig in, heavy guns brought forward in an almost a Napoleonic stand against the advancing Germans.

-The 2nd Battalion left Dublin on the 13th of August landing in La Havre on the 17th being transported by train to La Cateau on the 18th The weather was hot and still and marched 8 miles to Landrecies from there they marched north to Belgium a further 17 miles arriving at Mons on the 23rd of August by the 24th the British army was retiring back to France the 2nd Battalion fell back to Hamin then to St.Waast by the 26th they were back to the outskirts of La Cateau.
+The 2nd Battalion left Dublin on the 13th of August landing in Le Harve on the 17th being transported by train to Le Cateau on the 18th The weather was hot and still and marched 8 miles to Landrecies from there they marched north to Belgium a further 17 miles arriving at Mons on the 23rd of August by the 24th the British army was retiring back to France the 2nd Battalion fell back to Hamin then to St.Waast by the 26th they were back to the outskirts of Le Cateau.
 Extracts of an officers letter posted in the Suffolk Chronicle and Mercury newspaper published in December painted the scene of the battle.

 3rd October, 1914